Calculates a magnitude-weighted gradient orientation histogram.

 Gradient magnitudes are distributed to histogram bins using linear interpolation.
 In the example above, the magnitude of a vector whose direction is 5 degrees would be split equally between bins 0 and 1.

-- A coordinate frame for the rectangle in the world coordinate system.
+coordinate frame <engine/world-coordinates:coordinate-frames>for the rectangle in the world coordinate system.

 true, gradients with opposing directions contribute to the same histogram bin, producing a histogram with angleBins / 2 entries.
 This is useful if the presence of an edge is important irrespective of the direction of the transition (dark to bright vs. bright to dark).
 If